dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 ### Start-up the Raspberry Pi

-**Gently** unplug the network cable from the wall and connect it to .the Raspberry Pi's ethernet port
+**Gently** unplug the network cable from the wall and connect it to the Raspberry Pi's ethernet port

 Plug in your power supply.
 You should see a solid red light and a blinking green light.
 Wait about a minute until the green light stops blinking.